Anaga01/TECA/README.md

 ## Inspiration

 Living in the 21st century, it has become vital to manage time and handle the day to day tasks with more ease and efficiency.
-With regard to the need for increased productivity , reduced working hours, flexible and accurate working model, a healthy environment,the core needs of virtual assistants do come up.
+With regard to the need for increased productivity , reduced working hours, flexible and accurate working model, a healthy environment, the core needs of virtual assistants do come up.

 ## Overview